m053m716/rc-proj/README.md

 3. Need to have all the digital streams .mat files associated with a given video.
 These can be in any location, since they are what are selected through the UI if no other arguments are passed to the alignVideo.m function.

+4. (Optional) Include "_Guess.mat" file in the same location as the digital streams .mat files for a particular video.
+Including this file will skip the initial step where it tries to guess the optimal alignment and can save a couple of minutes each time you load a video to align.

-In Matlab, navigate to the videoAlignment sub-folder in your local cloned repository (or add all folders and subfolders in this path to the current path) and run:
+In Matlab, navigate to the videoAnalyses sub-folder in your local cloned repository (or add all folders and subfolders in this path to the current path) and run:

 ```matlab
 alignVideo;